Skip to content

 Option B: Re-Stucco (The Renewal)

-Pros: Integral color lasts 20+ years without fading.
-It restores the texture and waterproofing of the home.
+• Pros: Integral color (mixed into the cement) lasts 20+ years without fading.
+It completely restores the physical texture, depth, and waterproofing integrity of the home.

-Cons: Higher initial investment.
-Requires sandblasting the old finish off.
+• Cons: Higher initial investment.
+Often requires sandblasting the old painted finish off the wall first to ensure a bond.

 Conclusion: Test Before You Commit

-Red roofs cast a warm glow onto the walls.
-A color that looks beige in the store may look pink once it reflects the roof tiles.
-Always apply a 2'x2' physical sample on the wall and view it at different times of day before signing the contract.
+Red roofs cast a massive, warm physical glow down onto the walls below them.
+A color swatch that looks like a pleasant beige under the fluorescent lights of the hardware store may look bright pink once it reflects the red roof tiles outside.

 Color Palette of StuccoColored StuccoStucco Homes